Perfect Velvet: Composition

-Perfect Velvet has nine songs which features mostly pop, hip hop, soul and R&B genres.
+Perfect Velvet has nine songs which features mostly pop, hip-hop, soul and R&B genres.
 The album's first track, "Peek-a-Boo", was described as an up-tempo pop song with addictive hooks.
 Tamar Herman of Billboard stated that it is "laden with trop house elements underneath the overarching quirky pop vibe, and is driven by a deep bass drumline, scratchy synths, and metallic beats" which also features "a variety of diverse, playful instrumental elements nestled beneath the main melody".
 Lyrically, it compares a new romantic relationship to a game that children play.

 "Look" is a disco-styled dance song written by Jinbo and Sumin who also composed the song along with Charli Taft and Daniel "Obi" Klein who have written several songs for the group since their first EP, Ice Cream Cake, including the single "Automatic".
 "I Just" is a pop song with a futuristic bass and distinctive synth sound composed by Aventurina King, Kim Boo-min, John Fulford with arrangement by South Korean EDM artist and DJ, Hitchhiker and its Korean lyrics written by Kim Boo-min.
 "I Just"'s lyrics express the empty emotions felt after a break-up.
 The fourth track, "Kingdom Come", has been noted as an R&B song with a gentle beat and a soft melody.
-It's a remake of "I Deserve More" by Tenin, released as part of her eponymous debut studio album in 2011.
+The song samples "I Deserve More" by Tenin, released as part of her eponymous debut studio album in 2011.
 The lyrics for Red Velvet's Korean version was written by Lee Seu-ran of Jam Factory paired with entirely new melodies by Deez, Ylva Dimberg and was produced by The Stereotypes.
 "My Second Date" was characterized as a mid-tempo pop track, composed by James Wong, Sidnie Tipton and Sophie Stern with lyrics by Jeon Gan-di.